anovis/motivora/README.md

 1. `export AWS_PROFILE=chalice`
 2. `chalice local`
 3. `./ngrok http 8000`
 4. `http http://b87c4337.ngrok.io/test` where `/test` is some test endpoint that you can add in the `frontend.py` file for local testing of specific parts of the functions.
+Where `http` is from [HTTPie](https://httpie.org/) (use it, it's awesome).

 ### Front end React app